allison.chu [at] vanderbilt.edu

 Teaching

-Currently, I serve as a Teaching Fellow at Yale University.
-Outside of academia, I've applied my teaching skills and philosophy to workshops and lecture series with arts festivals and in my work with the Midnight Oil Collective.
+Currently, I am an Assistant Professor of Musicology at Vanderbilt University's Blair School of Music.
+Beyond the academy, I've applied my pedagogical practice to workshops and lecture series with arts festivals and in my work with the Midnight Oil Collective.

 McDougal Teaching Fellow

-As a McDougal Fellow, I support the teaching of my fellow graduate and professional school students both in my department and beyond.
-I work with a cohort of Fellows to develop teaching resources, lead intermediate and advanced workshops on instructional skills, and provide classroom observations and individual consultations.
+As a McDougal Fellow, I supported the teaching of my fellow graduate and professional school students both in my department and beyond.
+I worked with a cohort of Fellows to develop teaching resources, lead intermediate and advanced workshops on instructional skills, and provide classroom observations and individual consultations.

 Workshops Led: